PeterNaggschga/Simopticon/README.md

 To add a new way of executing simulations, you have to extend the SimulationRunner class.
 You need
-to override the SimulationRunner::work function, which is run concurrently for all Parameter vectors provided to SimulationRunner::runSimulations.
+to override the SimulationRunner#work function, which is run concurrently for all Parameter vectors provided to SimulationRunner#runSimulations.
-If you want to prohibit concurrent execution, you may override SimulationRunner::runSimulations instead (in that case, SimulationRunner::work should return an empty pair).
+If you want to prohibit concurrent execution, you may override SimulationRunner#runSimulations instead (in that case, SimulationRunner#work should return an empty pair).
 See documentation of Multithreaded class for more information on that.

-SimulationRunner::work should run a simulation with the given parameters and return a path to the result files and a set of identifiers relating to simulation runs.
+SimulationRunner#work should run a simulation with the given parameters and return a path to the result files and a set of identifiers relating to simulation runs.
 The interface for the identifiers is very loosely defined — if your Evaluation does not need any identifiers of simulation runs, you may return an empty set.